cncf/tag-env-sustainability/governance/contributor-ladder.md

 Your position as a technical lead allows you to contribute significantly to the overall success and cohesion of the Environmental Sustainability TAG.

 * Build partnerships between TAG and projects or other organizations.
-* Support and promote other community leaders
+* Support and promote other community leaders.

 ## Nominated as Co-Chair